ddonche/voltaire/README.md

 ## More Examples
 Here we have set up an easy way to toggle an article and make it featured.
-Any time a user's article gets featured, we have Voltaire increase their _reputation_ by 20 points.
+Any time a user's article gets featured, we have Voltaire increase their _reputation_ by 250 points.
+Because an article being featured is a rarer occasion, and because we don't feel like hitting our database 250 times for this, we use the up/down method.

 _articles_controller.rb_